How to Resin a Photo – Great Alternative to Framing!

 The best time to remove the drips from the back is when they are partially cured.
 They easily pop off with a flick with tweezers.
 Be careful to protect the front as it won’t be fully cured yet.

 Wait another twenty-four hours for the resin to cure completely.
 It’s amazing how much the details of the photo pop with the resin.
 I’m hooked!
-Stay tuned for more!

-Overwhelmed knowing where to get started with resin?
+Overwhelmed knowing where to start with resin?

 Tried resin but frustrated with your results?
-Stop wasting your time and energy on less than perfect results.
-Buy the ebook, Resin Fundamentals, for less than the price of a resin kit.
-It will jump start your resin learning curve with the essential details you need to know to make something amazing with resin.
+Stop wasting your time and energy on less-than-perfect results.
+Buy the ebook Resin Fundamentals, for less than the price of a resin kit.
+It will jump-start your resin learning curve with the essential details you need to know to make something amazing with resin.

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC

 Love it but I missed what you did with the resin dots, what are they for?